 Commenting on the figures, Minister for Employment Damian Hinds, said: “These statistics show that record levels of people are in work across the country and earning a wage, which is great news.

-“Over 3 million more people are in work now that in 2010, with 7 in 10 of those roles being in higher skilled work.
+“Over 3 million more people are in work now that in 2010, with 7 in 10 of those roles being in higher-skilled work.

 The number of non-UK nationals employed in the UK workforce also continued to increase, rising 109,000 to 3.56 million compared to a year earlier.

-Rise in UK pay growth
+The rise in UK pay growth

 As well as a rise in employment rates in the UK, pay growth has also started to edge up.